Raise Funds. Collect Food.

 Frequently Asked Questions

 • How do I host a fund and food drive?
 Drives can be as simple or as complex as you want, it all depends on what works for you and your donors.
-Check out this quick guide to get started and visit our Pinterest page for more fun and engaging ideas.
+Check out this quick guide to get started.

 • Does The Food Bank provide any supplies for a food and/or fund drive?
 Yes!
 We have fund receptacles, barrels for collecting food, boxes, posters, flyers and other materials available to help you promote your